MaterializeInc/materialize/doc/developer/design/20230814_unbilled_replicas.md

 At the moment, a managed cluster only contains replicas that conform to the spec of the cluster, but it cannot have replicas outside its definition.
 We change managed clusters to allow both the set of managed replicas, and additional replicas that are not covered by the configuration of the cluster.
-We achieve this by adding a `managed` flag to replicas to differentiate those that are part of the managed configuration and those that are manually configured, and adjust the logic around managed cluster to take this flag into account.
+We achieve this by adding a `internal` flag to replicas to differentiate those that are part of the managed configuration and those that are manually configured, and adjust the logic around managed cluster to take this flag into account.

 Additional replicas that are not managed must not use names that might collide with the names of managed replicas.
 For this reason, they cannot be named `rX` where `X` is any number.